hpe-dev-incubator/hpe-dev-portal/content/blog/sir-hackington-rides-again.md

 * Hear about multitenancy involving HPE storage for Kubernetes clusters with private cloud
 * See how the HPE CSI Driver’s advanced security features encrypt volumes regardless of the storage backend, both in-flight and at-rest
 * Learn about opportunities with Prometheus monitoring and alerting for cloud-native apps and infrastructure
-* Become familiar with HPE partnerships in data protection and data management, including Veeam, CommVault, Cohesity, and Zerto, HPE’s latest acquisition
+* Become familiar with HPE partnerships in data protection and data management, including Veeam, Commvault, Cohesity, and Zerto, HPE’s latest acquisition
 * Explore enhanced developer efficiency with file and block for K8apps and data management for stateful apps
 * Get to know more about operational agility and data protection